 - Publications

-What is The Difference Between a CV and a Resume?
+What Is the Difference Between a CV and a Resume?

 CVs are the standard document for job applications outside the U.S. and Canada.

-A CV tells your entire academic and professional history, while a resume is a snapshot of your most significant achievements and skills.
+A CV tells your entire academic and professional history, while a resume is a snapshot of your most significant achievements and professional skills.

 When to Use a CV